Creating Pipes page

 Angular comes with several built-it pipes like DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.
 These pipes can be used in templates to modify the way data displays.
 We can build custom pipes as well.
 Pipes require one parameter - the value we want to change, but can take an additional parameters as well.

-This example takes the value to be transformed and a parameter to use as an exponential multiplier.
+This example takes a price to be transformed and a parameter to use as the currency symbol.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/rxjs/6.2.1/rxjs.umd.min.js"></script>